 Culinary Connection’s Recipe for Independence is a recipe for success!
-The nine-week program pilot taught individuals living with disabilities about wellness education and culinary skill building.
+The nine-week program pilot taught individuals with disabilities about wellness education and culinary skill building.

-During the latter half of 2021, the team at Easterseals UCP launched the pilot program which focused on teaching individuals living with intellectual and developmental disabilities the skills they need to live healthy and independent lives.
+During the latter half of 2021, the team at Easterseals UCP launched the pilot program which focused on teaching individuals with intellectual and developmental disabilities the skills they need to live healthy and independent lives.
 This independent cooking experience, aptly named Recipe for Independence, infuses wellness education and culinary skill-building in a small group setting.

 The program pilot is a recipe for culinary skill building.
 Four participants from Easterseals UCP’s Greenville ICS program and two from our Transition to Independent Living program in Ahoskie joined in on the fun!
 Our instructors focused on creating an interactive learning experience for everyone involved.
 The program included a pre-assessment and eight weeks of classroom instruction, which culminated in a showcase event where participants were able to demonstrate what they learned.